CraftAcademyLabs/ca_course/react_bmi.md

 export default App;
 ```

+## Data input

 Our user needs to input his data so that the application can return their BMI.
 We need to setup input fields for:

 * How much they weigh
 * How tall they are

-So lets start with adding two input fields for this.
+So let's start with adding two input fields for this.

 The file should look like this: